vigu12/vigu12/README.md

   <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px"/>
 </h2>

-I'm **[`Lostsec`](https://www.youtube.com/@lostsecc)**, a hacker & Security Researcher and aspiring Cybersecurity Specialist and Bug Hunter.
+I'm **[`CHIP`]**, a hacker & Security Researcher and aspiring Cybersecurity Specialist and Bug Hunter.
 With a strong passion for technology and expertise in malware analysis, vulnerability assessment and bug hunting, my goal is to safeguard digital assets and contribute to a more secure online community.

 <details>